lewismoten/schmuck-miser/README.md

 # Stack

 So for now, I'm experimenting with material-ui on this project.
 I'm also focusing on making this usable on my phone, so the interface isn't going to look great on desktop browsers at first.

+# Other notes

+I'm targeting low transfer rates because I have found myself in large dead zones when visiting family, and my cell phones data plan is limited to 4GB/month.
+And because I'm interested in performance.

+I'm reviewing a few libraries for localization.